 Continuing in our warm up series, this week we are looking at the press archetype.
-Specifically, we are looking at the position and stabilizers involved in the bottom of the dip, which is also the transition position of the muscle up.
+Specifically, we are looking at the position and stabilizers involved in the bottom of the dip, which is also the transition position of the muscle up which is the ring dips warmup.

 This position can be potentially problematic if the athlete lacks sufficient internal rotation and extension of the shoulder.
 Additionally, inadequate support from the muscles about the scapula will put the athlete into a less than ideal position.
 To avoid injury, we want to optimize the position by increasing mobility and strengthening supporting muscles so that the athlete isn’t hanging on the tissues that aren’t meant to be load bearing.